hotwords123/HexcellsHelper/README.md

 - **C**: Clears all hypothesis marks from the current level.
 - **G**: Toggles column guides for all column numbers that are not marked as complete.
 - **Shift + G**: Toggles flower guides for all blue hex flowers that are not marked as complete.

+### Additional Features

+- **Puzzle History**: In the *Puzzle Generator* screen, you can click *"Puzzles Completed"* to view your puzzle completion history.
+Only puzzles completed after installing the plugin will be displayed.